Sandy Hook denier charged with having victim’s dad’s ID info

 Wolfgang Halbig, 73, was arrested Monday on a charge that he was in unlawful possession of another person’s identification, according to the Lake County Sheriff’s Office.

 Halbig was a guest on the radio show of conspiracy theorist Alex Jones.
 He’s been sued by the Sandy Hook families for defamation for falsely claiming that the massacre never happened.
-The 2012 mass shooting left 20 first graders and six adults dead at the elementary school in Newtown, Conn.
+The 2012 mass shooting left 20 first graders and six adults dead at the elementary school in Newtown, Connecticut.

 The Orlando Sentinel reports that Halbig repeatedly emailed several people and law enforcement agencies the Social Security number, birth date and other information of Leonard Pozner, whose 6-year-old son, Noah, died at Sandy Hook.